Merzasphor/MWSE/docs/source/types/niSourceTexture.md

 ### `fileName`

 *Read-only*.
-The platform-independent version of the filename from which the image was created, or NULL if the image was created from pixel data.
+The platform-independent version of the filename from which the image was created, or nil if the image was created from pixel data.

 **Returns**: